Mortuary archaeology: Creating a biological profile

 The steps need to happen in chronological order because depending on the methods used, some rely on other aspects of the profile.
 For instance, there are age methods for specific ancestries.

 Many of the methods that are used by bioarchaeologists are created by forensic anthropologists.
 These methods can be used because there are similarities between the bones at different time periods.
 However, it is advised to look at methods that correlate directly to the time period and group or culture being analyzed.
 The techniques for each of the different aspects of the biological profile can be found in Standards: For Data Collection from Human Skeletal Remains, the manual for researchers edited by Jane Buikstra and Douglas Ubelaker.

 Sex

 When estimating the sex of an individual, this is looking at biological sex (male or female) not gender (boy or girl).
 The most common elements used for sexing an individual is the skull and the pelvis, because they are the most sexually dimorphic elements.
 The skeletal anatomy of younger individuals does not show sexual dimorphism so they cannot be sexed.
 There is no definite outcome when sexing the remains because the traits will vary in each individual.
-For this reason, researchers us possible or probably male/female.
+For this reason, researchers use possible or probably male/female.